richorama/richorama.github.io/_posts/2016-05-25-the-good-parts.md

 But now I know there are parts of these languages which I know aren't useful, or can cause problems, so I don't use them.
 I can unlearn them.

-With F# the canvas blank.
+With F# the canvas is blank.
 I don't know where to put things.
 Is it really important for me to know how to use discriminated unions for tree structures?
 Do people use records, or do they just build classes?
 Should I always use a sequence in preference to a list?